YifeiDeng123/cse15l-lab-reports/LR5.md

 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java java -cp .:lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
 ```
-A description of what to edit to fix the bug:<br>
+**A description of what to edit to fix the bug:** <br>
 The things to edit to fix the bug are to change the two command lines in test.sh.
 The original ones are used to compile and run Junit tests in the Mac system.
 For the Windows users, we need to change ":" before each "lib" to ";".
-Also, we need to add backticks before each ".;lib" and after each".jar".
+Also, we need to add backticks before each ".;lib" and after each".jar". <br>
 So the corrected codes are:
 ```
 javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java